 The agent and the photographer were here today and it was actually pretty tough.
 This is a beautiful home.
 For us, it was perfect.
 We lifted it from the slumps 5 years ago when nobody wanted it.
 It was screaming for attention and the agent and adverts’ description, “don’t let the TLC the house needs put you off the potential”, echoed in my head many times as we worked on it while living in it!
 We ripped out EVERYTHING – the floors, cupboards, kitchen, even the bathrooms.
 Cape Town is not a friendly place for home renovations in the winter.
 For many months we had bare floors, missing windows, and no water, nevermind HOT water.
 We worked on it day and night in between our full-time jobs with a small team of local builders and spent many, many hours and a lot of hard earned cash on fixing it up and then maintaining it.

 The living space (lounge and dining area) turned open-plan as we knocked the flimsy bookshelf down.
-We had lots of ideas about the kitchen but decided to clean out old fittings and replaced it with a trim look, simple look.
+We had lots of ideas for the kitchen but decided to clean out old fittings and replaced it with a trim look, simple look.
 My favourite in the kitchen is the five plate gas stove.
 No actually, it might be the corner drawers and the glass cabinet doors or perhaps the two seater breakfast seats where we have coffee every morning.
 It is hard to decide.
 It is probably all the cups of coffees we made and shared with friends over conversations.

 We do not have a hallway in particular.
 We have a reading room in the middle of the house.
 Here, all our books are on display.
 The bookshelf in itself has a story to tell as we took it from a store while it was still functioning as a display unit.
 I was so happy to get all our books out of storage and breathing fresh air.
 This is also the space that connects all the other rooms and where Clarie the Cat plays in the morning and Christo puts his shoes on before he goes to work.
-It is where I do yoga and the dogs come to say hello although they are not really allowed that deep inside the house, but we still let them.
+It is where I do yoga and the dogs come to say hello although they are not really allowed that deep inside the house, we still let them.

 We have a dining room that leads to the lounge and stacking doors that open up to a lush garden, the pool, hide away coffee and breakfast spots and a braai area around the corner.
 The braai, and actually the whole property, have a great sense of space and both the Clovelly/Kalk Bay and Fish Hoek mountains are visible.
 The best view has to be from the treehouse and the garden cottage roof.
 The ladder to the view is by the lemon tree that magically started bearing fruit after year 2.